D-Bhatta/Python-Debugging/README.md

          ['python_debug', 'python38.zip', 'DLLs', 'lib', 'Python38', 'site-packages']
          ```

-   2. the pp command can be used to preety print expressions
+   2. the `pp` command can be used to pretty print expressions

 5. example_3
    1. output: